natanhermes/fullstack-afiliados/README.md

 - The prototype created in [figma](https://www.figma.com) can be viewed at [this link](https://www.figma.com/file/ejQP2VeqcOPoucWYJoitTn/Afiliados?node-id=0-1&t=z3dBYz7y0SRYsTRu-0).

+## Project Presentation

+- Check out the project presentation at [this link](https://drive.google.com/file/d/1kNd5vaPMw0mKSOYE2OjBtU83qgjbl30F/view?usp=sharing).

 ## Project Scrum

 - I created a flow to simulate a scrum board with all the decision making I had during the development of this project.
-If you want to view it, click here.
+If you want to view it, [click here](https://www.notion.so/e479b79f3c7c4439aeba102860deea5b?v=22fead5d10b544eb9475bcecb0470065).
   PS.: the board is in Portuguese.

 ## Frameworks and languages ​​used: